SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Proposed Method

-\textbf{Intra-information variation learning}. $\mathcal{L}_{ap}^{P}$ and $\mathcal{L}_{ap}^{N}$ defined in Eqs. (\ref{equation:P_ap_loss}) and (\ref{equation:N_ap_loss}) encourage the temporal model to focus on the inter-information variations.
-Although they implicitly learn the dissimilarity between frames with the semantic or temporal representation, the discriminability of the learned representations is still weak (this can be further verified in Section \ref{sec:section4.3.1}).
-Therefore, we further explore the intra-information variations, including the dissimilarities within the semantic and temporal representations.
-For each frame of semantic representations (anchor), we choose all the other frames with different clustering labels to form a set of dense intra-information negative pairs.
-The overall loss for measuring the dissimilarity between negative pairs with anchor representation $\mathbf{H}_{s}$ can be computed as:
+\textbf{Intra-information variation learning}. $\mathcal{L}_{ap}^{P}$ and $\mathcal{L}_{ap}^{N}$ defined in Eqs. (\ref{equation:P_ap_loss}) and (\ref{equation:N_ap_loss}) encourage the temporal model to focus on inter-information variations (i.e., similarity and dissimilarity).
+Although they implicitly learn the dissimilarity between frames with the semantic or temporal representation, the discriminability of the learned representations is still weak as the inherent discriminative cues within semantic or temporal information are not exploited (this can be verified in Section \ref{sec:section4.3.1}).

+Therefore, we further explore the intra-information variations, including the dissimilarities within the semantic or temporal representation.
+In detail, for each frame of semantic representation (anchor), we choose all the other frames with different clustering labels to form a set of dense intra-information negative pairs.
+The intra-information dissimilarity loss based on semantic representation $\mathbf{H}_{s}$ can be computed as:

-Additionally, we consider the dissimilarity between frames of temporal representations $\mathbf{X}_{s}$ (positive), and the corresponding loss is defined as follows:
+where $\sigma$ is the sigmoid function. $\mathbf{M}$, $\xi$ and $N_{ap}$ are defined in Eqs. (\ref{equation:kmeans}), (\ref{equation:P_ap}) and (\ref{equation:N_ap_loss}), respectively.
+Here $\mathbf{M}$ is used to select pairwise frames with distinct categories from semantic representation $\mathbf{H}_{s}$. $\mathcal{L}{aa}^{N}$ encourages the separation of different categories within semantic information.
+Additionally, we consider the dissimilarity between frames of temporal representation $\mathbf{X}_{s}$ (positive), and the corresponding loss is defined as follows: